-This do-it-yourself project shows you how to build a one person hot tub for $100 for your home.
-(See the hot tube photos in the image gallery.)
+This do-it-yourself project shows you how to build an affordable one person hot tub.

 Back when Yuppies were "in," a hot tub was the pinnacle of western civilization.
 It was letting go of inhibitions of the 60s, partying of the 70s and materialism of the 80s.
 Now though, we have the Karma of the 90s.
 Somehow (probably due to all that collected karma), group hot tub experiences have faded from popularity, but it still feels good to sit in hot water to soak away the stress and tension of the day.

 Unfortunately, the standard Anglo-European household bathtub design is so obtuse that you have to be a contortionist to get any benefit.
 It was obviously designed for a parent to bathe a toddler, and no one else.
 Even if you can lie in it without your legs protruding, the large water-surface area causes the heat to evaporate within just a few minutes, thereby causing a cold tub, which is almost as effective as a cold shower for diminishing your interest in life in general.

 Several years ago, however, I found a single-person hot tub invented in the Orient and now I am psychologically dependent upon it.
 It is small enough to be heated by a standard hot water tank, fits inside a standard bathtub, and is easily portable.